In Brief: Important Updates from February 2021Posted in : Supplementary Articles ROI on 8 March 2021

 In this excellent discussion around the importance of performance conversations in motivating remote-based millennials Michelle Halloran, Director, Human Resource Management Services suggests amongst other brilliant ideas that any pay rises an employer wishes to give should be following successful completion of the probationary period rather than when an employee has completed one year’s service.

 Caroline McEnery, the HR Suite will be discussing how to effectively manage probationary periods in an upcoming webinar on the 15th March.
-Register now >This article is correct at 08/03/2021
+Register now >

 The information in this article is provided as part of Legal-Island's Employment Law Hub.
 We regret we are not able to respond to requests for specific legal or HR queries and recommend that professional advice is obtained before relying on information supplied anywhere within this article.